kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 In the first iteration, we can introduce only `ZoneToGlobalSync` with delta xDS, and in the future, we could introduce `GlobalToZoneSync` and also use delta xDS.
 In the code, I've noticed that we are using our copy of the Snapshot cache and the code is a bit outdated.
 As a part of that task, we should check if we can change to use `go-control-plane` cache implementation or copy and update our current implementation.

-Maybe not in the first step but
+Maybe not in the first step but we could consider if we can benefit from using different cache implementation `LinearCache` or `MuxCache` for snapshot generation.

 ### Prioritize operational informations